 Nyae Nyae Development Foundation

-The Nyae Nyae Development Foundation Namibia (NNDFN) is a non-governmental organisaion working with San communities.
+The Nyae Nyae Development Foundation Namibia (NNDFN) is a non-governmental organisation working with San communities in Namibia.

 The Nyae Nyae Conservancy and Community Forest (NNCCF) was one of the first registered conservancies in Namibia and is considered as an important area for Wildlife Conservation in southern Africa.
 The monitoring of wildlife is the responsibility of the conservancies under the Ministry of Environment, Forestry and Tourism (MEFT), and in Nyae Nyae this is done through daily patrols, and annual wildlife counts.
 Annual game counts are key for wildlife management and form the basis for informed decision making and adaptive management.